VMs, Linux boxes, and OCI for an AI coding devbox

 Stitching it together without over-engineering

-- Define the environment as something OCI-shaped (opencontainers) so the definition travels.
+- Define the workload in OCI-shaped artifacts (opencontainers) so the definition travels (image + bundle + registry as needed).

-- On bare Linux, prefer containers first; step up to LXC when you want system-container semantics without paying for another kernel.
+- On bare Linux, prefer ordinary OCI/runc-style containers first; step up to LXC when you want system-container semantics without paying for another kernel.

-None of this replaces secret discipline, diff review, or egress policy; it decides which ring those controls wrap.
+This does not replace secret handling, diff review, or egress policy; it picks which ring those controls wrap.

 Conclusion

-Treat the AI coding devbox as a declared environment plus a deliberate kernel boundary.
-OCI gives you the portable image and runtime contract; Lima lands that contract in a desktop Linux VM; LXC offers Linux system containers when sharing the host kernel is acceptable; Firecracker represents the microVM tier when isolation needs approach service-provider seriousness.
-Pick the lightest step that matches trust and kernel requirements.
+Treat the AI coding devbox as a declared environment plus a chosen kernel boundary.
+OCI supplies the portable image, bundle, and runtime contract (and registry protocol); Lima lands Linux workloads in a VM with sharing and forwarding; LXC is the system-container path on Linux when sharing the host kernel is acceptable; Firecracker is the microVM tier when isolation goals match its multi-tenant, minimal-overhead design.
+Use the lightest option that matches trust and whether you need your own kernel.